 Over the years, I have been trying to bridge the gap of industry jargon to try and explain that even though things might be known as something else does not mean it will provide a different function.
 The best way I have been able to overcome this is by using analogies.

-Although there are a lot of areas that ‘security’ can play in from things like software, hardware or even physical access, below are four areas of security concerns that all organizations should maintain or at least adhere to (at a minimum).
+Although there are a lot of areas that ‘security’ can play in from things like software, hardware or even physical access, below are four areas of security concerns that all ICS organizations should maintain or at least adhere to (at a minimum).

 1. Asset Management

-This refers to the consistent management or awareness of devices within an organization whether that means software, PCs or even hardware devices, such as a PLC on an industrial plant floor.
+This refers to the consistent management or awareness of devices within an organization whether that means software, PCs or even hardware devices, such as a PLC on an ICS plant floor.
 Any entity found within an organization could be considered a threat, and not knowing what you have is almost as bad (or even worse) than leaving it unsecured.